web2solutions/dhx/docs/$dhx.dataDriver.md

 *bind()*

-	bind an one record compoonent to a table
+	bind an one record compoonent to a table: forms implement input masks and validation

 *clearAll()*